MikuSnow/BetonQuest./Home.md

 * Tags for storing player's progress and other information
 * Various reputation systems using Points
 * Global locations: firing events for a player when he enters specified area (without active objective)
+* Delay for events - daily quests or repeatable reward collection
 * Citizens2 NPC support
 * UUID or names
 * Multiple languages and easy translating